-Gross household income must be below 30 percent area median income (AMI) for the county in which the household is residing.
+Gross household income must be below 30 percent of the area median income (AMI) for the county where the household resides.

-Some households who apply for ESG HP assistance may be losing their housing, but they have another safe and appropriate housing option, including temporary options, where they can stay while they work to obtain their own housing.
+Some households who apply for ESG HP assistance may be losing their housing, but they have another safe and appropriate housing option, including temporary options, where they can stay while they work to obtain their housing.
 An applicant may also have another resource they can use to maintain current housing or obtain new housing.
 Such applicants would not be considered at imminent risk of literal homelessness.